 UT Bachelor's programmes

-- Applied PhysicsIn the Dutch-taught Bachelor of Applied Physics, you will learn to understand the fundamental laws of nature and apply them in innovative technologies and sustainable solutions.
+- Applied PhysicsLearn to understand the fundamental laws of nature and apply them in innovative technologies and sustainable solutions in this Dutch-taught Bachelor’s.

-- Business Information TechnologyThis Bachelor’s will give you both the business and the IT expertise you need to help companies perform better and more sustainably in our rapidly digitalising society.
+- Business Information TechnologyDevelop expertise in both business and IT to help companies perform better and more sustainably in our digital society.

-- Chemical Science & EngineeringThis three-year, English-taught bachelor’s will equip you to understand, design and develop new, sustainable processes, materials and solutions, using chemistry as the starting point.
+- Chemical Science & EngineeringUse chemistry to understand, design and develop new sustainable processes, materials and solutions.

 - Creative Technology (location Vrije Universiteit)In this unique programme, you will study Creative Technology in Amsterdam, while benefiting from the small scale, personal attention and technical expertise for which the UT is renowned.

-- Industrial Design EngineeringThis three-year English-taught Bachelor’s will equip you to combine creativity with technology and engineering to design or improve products, services and systems for various end-users.
+- Industrial Design EngineeringCombine your creativity with technology and engineering to design and improve products, services, and systems for different target groups.

 - Mechanical Engineering (location Vrije Universiteit)In this unique programme, you will study Mechanical Engineering in Amsterdam, while benefiting from the small scale, personal attention and technical expertise for which UT is renowned.